 Organizations that can offer an ICHRA include:

 While any organization can offer an ICHRA to its U.S. workforce, there are some considerations.
-You can’t offer an ICHRA if you offer a qualified small employer HRA (QSEHRA) or excepted benefit HRA (EBHRA).
-You can offer a traditional group health plan alongside an ICHRA, but you can’t offer both benefits to the same class of employees.
+You can't offer an ICHRA if you offer a qualified small employer health reimbursement arrangement (QSEHRA) or excepted benefit health reimbursement arrangement (EBHRA).
+You can offer a traditional group health plan alongside an ICHRA, but you can't offer both benefits to the same class of employees.

-For example, you could offer your full-time employees a group plan and part-time employees an ICHRA.
-But you can’t give either class a choice between a group plan or the ICHRA.
+For example, you could offer your full-time employees a group health insurance plan and part-time employees an ICHRA.
+But you can't give either class a choice between a group plan or the ICHRA.

 While an ICHRA works well for small employers, it's also an excellent option for applicable large employers (ALEs)—those with 50 or more full-time equivalent employees (FTEs).
 With the health benefit, ALEs can meet the Affordable Care Act's employer mandate—provided their allowance is affordable.
 ALEs must provide affordable coverage with MEC and minimum value to at least 95% of full-time employees and their dependents.

-To participate in the ICHRA, employees must have an individual health insurance policy that provides minimum essential coverage (MEC).
-Plans employees purchased on-exchange or off-exchange coverage, Medicare Parts A and B, or Medicare Part C can meet this requirement.
-Employees must also be W-2 employees, not independent contractors.
+To meet ICHRA participation requirements, employees need individual health insurance plans that provide minimum essential coverage (MEC).
+This includes Marketplace plans and those purchased on private exchanges.
+Medicare Parts A and B together and Medicare Part C also qualify.
+Employees must be W-2 employees, not independent contractors.

 Employees' spouses and legal dependents can also participate, provided they have the right type of coverage.
 The employer must also choose to extend eligibility to spouses and dependents.

-Employers can determine who’s eligible for the benefit with the use of 11 employee classes, like salaried or state-based groups.
+Employers can determine who's eligible for the benefit with the use of 11 employee classes, like hourly or salaried employees.
 If you use employee classes, you have to give everyone in that class the same ICHRA benefits.
+However, the ICHRA Final Rules still permit employers to differ allowances by employee age and family status within each class.

 Business owners can also participate in an ICHRA if the IRS considers them a W-2 employee.
 Our infographic explains business owner eligibility.

-The ICHRA doesn’t work with premium tax credits.
-If an employee participates in the ICHRA, they can’t collect their tax credits.
-Employees can collect premium tax credits and decline the ICHRA depending on affordability.
-If an employee’s ICHRA allowance is affordable, they can’t claim any premium tax credits.
-If their allowance is unaffordable, they can decline the ICHRA and claim their tax credits.
+The ICHRA doesn't work with premium tax credits.
+If an employee participates in the ICHRA, they can't collect their premium subsidies3.
+Employees can collect premium subsidies and decline the ICHRA depending on affordability.
+If an employee's ICHRA allowance is affordable, they can't claim any premium subsidies.
+If their allowance is unaffordable, they can decline the ICHRA and claim their healthcare tax credits.

 Learn more with our guide to premium tax credits with an ICHRA.